Baybay: History

-There were several attempts to attack the American garrison in the town, but practically all of them failed because the Americans had superior arms.
+There were several attempts to attack the American garrison in the town, but all of them failed due to the lack of firepower against the better equipped Americans.
 Don Guilermo Alkuino and Don Magdaleno Fernandez led the first attack with more than 200 men.
-The American soldiers fought another in Barrio Pomponan that resulted in the death of 30 men and the destruction of the barrio.
+The American soldiers fought another battle in Barrio Pomponan that resulted in the death of 30 men and the destruction of the barrio.

-A group of Hilongosnons under the renowned Francisco Flordelis made an attempt in 1901 but they were driven off in a battle at Barrio Punta.
+A group of rebels from Hilongos under the renowned Francisco Flordelis made an attempt in 1901 but they were driven off in a battle at Barrio Punta.

 Filipino nationalist made Baybay one of the areas where they made their last stand against the Americans.
 Later, the surrender ceremonies were held in the town, but only after numerous conferences between American officers and Filipino pacifists were held to effect the surrender of the resistance leaders.
-The surrender of Capt.
-Florentino Penaranda who was the last to give up the fight was a colorful one.
-All his men and officers, thousands of them, gathered at the banks of the Pagbanganan River.
+When Capt.
+Florentino Penaranda surrendered to which he was the last to do so, all his men and officers gathered at the banks of the Pagbanganan River.
 From there, they marched to the plaza in front of the municipal hall where the American officers were waiting.
 Before the Filipinos laid down their arms, Penaranda delivered a speech that even today is considered one of the most stirring addresses made in the province.
 To commemorate the event, a sumptuous banquet was held for the Americans and the Filipino nationalists.
 The following day, the Filipino soldiers trekked home in their uniforms to start another life of peace and work.

 A sect of the Protestant religion entered Baybay for the first time sometime in 1900.
 They established their own church in the poblacion.
 In 1902, the Philippine Independent Church established itself in the barrio of Caridad; shortly afterwards, the Seventh Day Adventists came in.

 At the turn of the century, a provincial high school was founded in Baybay, one of the first high schools in Leyte.
 The government also established the Baybay National Agricultural School for young farmers of Visayas and Mindanao.

-The Japanese forces came to Baybay in two waves in 1942.
-A puppet government was established shortly after their arrival wherein Paterno Tan Sr. was the mayor.
+The Japanese forces came to Baybay in 1942, during the Second World War.
+Shortly after their arrival they appointed Paterno Tan Sr. was the mayor.

-In 1944, American planes passed the town in bombing missions in Cebu.
-They bombed a ship at anchor in the port of Baybay and left it in flames.
+In 1944, American planes bombed a ship at anchor in the port of Baybay.
 The Japanese Imperial Forces left the town on October 19, 1944.

-Baybay was used by liberation forces as a springboard for patrol units in the south and for forces that went north for the great battle of Ormoc, where a fierce battle was raging.
-The hospital was taken over by the provincial government and is still functioning today.
+Baybay was used by liberation forces as a base for patrol units in the south and for forces that went north for Ormoc, where a fierce battle was raging.